dragonfire535/xiao/README.md

 * **shorten-url:** Creates a goo.gl short URL from another URL.
 * **shuffle:** Shuffles text.
 * **snake-speak:** Convertsssss text to sssssnake ssssspeak.
+* **spoiler-letter:** Sends text with each and every character as an individual spoiler.
 * **superscript:** Converts text to tiny text.
 * **tebahpla:** Reverses the alphabet of text.
 * **temmie:** Converts text to Temmie speak.